catalyzeio/paas-onboarding-docs/the_catalyze_paas_architecture.md

 The Customer API's role is to translate the dashboard inputs into Pod API-speak.
 It additionally manages authentication and a few other tasks.

 ### The Pod API
 The Pod API is the workhorse of the Catalyze PaaS.
-The core responsibiities of the Pod API is primarily to:
+The core responsibilities of the Pod API is primarily to:
 * receive inbound service configurations from the customer API
-* transform them into dockefiles and associated configurations
+* transform them into dockerfiles and associated configurations
 * pass the information to the internal "proxy" to wire up the containers with TLS enabled
 * deploy containers across hosts based on various bidding rules - e.g. in an HA environment, do not deploy both postgres containers on the same host.